Why You Should Turn Your Followers Into A Community & How to Get Started

 When fans get to participate in a community hosted by an influencer that they look up to, they start to feel as though they are part of the brand and part of your world, rather than feeling like just another viewer commenting on your posts.
 It helps encourage fan participation and engagement off-platform as well – whether it be through social media, or through investing in your products.

 They’ll also be more likely to recommend you to others, share your content, share your story, and express their experiences with your brand.
-In short, community is key to promote better engagement amongst your fan base.
+In short, community is key to promoting better engagement amongst your fan base.

 3. Build deeper, long-lasting relationships